evazlimen/cholla-cosmo/docs/source/vl_vs_simple.rst

 There are four main dual energy functions that are used by the integrators.
 Here we provide a brief description of each function.

+For purposes of cosmological simulations we note that

+* ``Get_Pressure_From_DE()`` is essentially equivalent to returning the pressure from the currently active advected dual energy.

+* ``Partial_Update_Advected_Internal_Energy_3D()`` effectively uses the advected dual energy to compute a pressure and then updates the advected internal energy according to the pressure and a gradient of the velocity.

+* ``Select_Internal_Energy_3D()`` determines whether to store the internal energy computed from the total or the advected dual internal energy.
+The latter happens only when the int energy computed from the total is relatively large.

+* ``Sync_Energies_3D()`` just updates the total energy to be the kinetic energy plus the current value of the advected internal energy.

 ``Get_Pressure_From_DE()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^